mbahvw/kit-katacoda-scenarios/kubectl-intermediate/step5.md

   `kubectl run redis --generator=run-pod/v1 --image=redis -n backend`{{execute}}

-Currently, cluster is set to the default space.
-If you run the `kubectl get pods`{{execute}}
+Currently, the current active namespace is the default namespace.
+If we run the

+ `kubectl get pods`{{execute}}

- you will not get any resource.
+ We will not get any resource.
 In order to show the newly created pods, we need to add `--namespace NAMESPACE-NAME` flag.

 - Let's get the nginx pod in the frontend namespace